crystaldba/postgres-mcp/README.md

 The choice to use Docker or Python is yours.
 We generally recommend using whichever is most familiar to you.

-#### Postgres Extensions

-Postgres Pro uses the `pg_statements` extension to analyze query execution statistics.
-For example, this allows it to understand which queries are running slow or consuming significant resources.
-It uses the `hypopg` extension to simulate the behavior of the Postgres query planner after adding indexes.
-While Postgres Pro can run without these extensions, its capabilities will be limited.

-If your Postgres database is running on a cloud provider managed service, the `pg_statements` and `hypopg` extensions will probably already be available on the system.
-In this case, you can just run `CREATE EXTENSION` commands using a role with sufficient privileges.

-If you are using a self-managed Postgres database, you may need to do additional work.
-Before loading the `pg_statements` extension you must ensure that it is listed in the `shared_preload_libraries` in the Postgres configuration file.
-The `hypopg` extension may also require additional system-level installation (e.g., via your package manager) because it does not always ship with Postgres.

 ### Installation